Navigation

 • how they affect you

-Catheter (cardiac) ablation
+Catheter (cardiac) ablation for SVT

 Medicines

 Always read the patient information leaflet that comes with your medicine and ask your pharmacist or doctor if you have any questions.
+If medicines don’t work, your doctor will usually suggest you have an ablation.

-SVT isn’t dangerous or life-threatening, but the symptoms can affect your daily life.
+SVT isn’t usually life-threatening if you get treatment, but the symptoms can affect your daily life.
 So, it’s important to keep the condition under control with lifestyle changes, medicines or a procedure called catheter (cardiac) ablation.
-For more information on treatments, see our section on treatments of supraventricular tachycardia (SVT).

 SVT doesn’t usually have a specific cause because you’re normally born with it.
-Some situations may trigger the situations, as well as certain medicines, alcohol or smoking.
-For more information, see our section on causes of supraventricular tachycardia (SVT).
+Some situations may trigger the symptoms, such as certain medicines, alcohol or smoking.

 More on this topic